bluz71/vim-nightfly-colors/README.md

 The `g:nightflyUnderlineMatchParen` option specifies whether to underline matching parentheses.
 By default this option is **disabled**.
-If you want to underline matching parentheses then add the following to your _vimrc_:
+If you want to underline matching parentheses then add the following to your initialization
+file:

 ```viml
 let g:nightflyUnderlineMatchParen = 1